PMBio/muon.r/README.md

 bm <- ReadH5MU("bmcite.h5mu", "seurat")
 ```

-Please not that only the intersection of samples (cells) is currently loaded into the Seurat object due to the object structure limitation.
+Please note that only the intersection of cells is currently loaded into the Seurat object due to the object structure limitation.
+Multimodal embeddings (global `.obsm` slot) are loaded with the `assay.used` field set to the default assay.
+Embeddings names are changed in order to comply with R & Seurat requirements and conventions.

 #### MultiAssayExperiment objects